alerozene/audioFilter/README.md

 ## Resources and where I stand now

+### `audiofilter.cpp`

-In process of making the Qwidget application following partly the [first tutorial](https://doc.qt.io/qtcreator/creator-writing-program.html) for window creation and now stuck at browsing the file following [this post](https://stackoverflow.com/questions/5602798/how-to-launch-a-file-browser-in-a-qt-application).
-The stuck part was because I wasnt't rebuilding...
+I got started with the Qwidget application partly following the [first Qt tutorial](https://doc.qt.io/qtcreator/creator-writing-program.html) for window creation.
+The file browsing was assembled following [this post](https://stackoverflow.com/questions/5602798/how-to-launch-a-file-browser-in-a-qt-application).

 Then I added a plain text widget in the ui and set it to display the path

-Next, create a new ui.h for the plot and access it from the button clicked function
+Next, create a new ui.h for the plot and access it from the button clicked function a

+### `plotter.cpp`

 ## plot form
 Add the form by typing...